 As part of the project, students designed an 82-page guide entitled Art Degree Career Handbook and also designed a series of posters promoting the careers centre and the services they provide.

 Lorenzo Tonti outlines how head of the Careers Centre at SETU, Angela Collins initiated a project to tease out the problems which art and design students face in gaining employment.
 “As creative practitioners, there are many opportunities available to them which they may not be aware of.
 The solution was twofold: to undertake a student project with design lecturers (Lorenzo Tonti and Sheila Naughton) to design a series of posters advertising careers in art and design, and to design an information booklet for graduates,” he explains.

 The booklet was designed by Lorenzo Tonti as a collaboration with undergraduate students.
 This gave the students an invaluable insight into the process of Professional Design Practise.

 “It taught them how to communicate information in the most effective and creative way.
 Both communication and problem solving skills were acquired by the students in the realisation of the project,” he adds.

-A selection of posters and the booklet were subsequently used at open days and at career conferences on the WIT stand.
+A selection of posters and the booklet were subsequently used at open days and at career conferences on the SETU stand.